-This tart turned out absolutely A-M-A-Z-I-N-G!!!
-Lots of caramelized onions lay in one of my homemade pie crusts topped with four cheeses, a layer of sliced tomatoes, several delicious herbs, with more cheese on top.
+Caramelized Onion and Tomato Tart Au Gratin is absolutely A-M-A-Z-I-N-G!!!
+This delicious side dish includes lots of caramelized onions in a homemade pie crust.
+It’s topped with four cheeses!
+It’s layered with sliced tomatoes, several delicious herbs and has more cheese on top.
 Spectacular is about the only word worthy of this fabulous tomato tart recipe.
 My mouth is watering just thinking about the awesome texture and flavors of this tomato and onion pie.

 The longest thing for me to do was caramelizing the onions.
 It seemed to take FOREVER!
-To my chagrin I’ve never caramelized onions before so I was afraid to have my heat too high and scorch them.
+To my chagrin I’ve never caramelized onions before.
+I was afraid to have my heat too high and scorch them.
 As a result they probably took about one and a half hours before it was all said and done!
-Perhaps because I was doing two batches, but everyone else says you can do it in about 45 minutes.
+Perhaps because I was doing two batches.
+Everyone else says you can do it in about 45 minutes.
 Be prepared for them to take a while to cook.
 This site was the most helpful in learning how to caramelize onions for the first time.

 This is the same for making fruit pies.
-Don’t allow the fruit mixture to sit in an unbaked pie shell for more than a minute or two before tossing the pie into the oven if you don’t want a soggy crust).
+Don’t allow the fruit mixture to sit in an unbaked pie shell for more than a minute or two before tossing the pie into the oven if you don’t want a soggy crust.
 Truthfully, you are better off getting everything else ready first, THEN make your pie crust.
 That way your pie crust won’t dry out while you’re getting everything else ready.

 Second, caramelize the onions when you have plenty of time.
 You can even do these the night before and stir occasionally while you’re watching TV.
 Then store them in a refrigerator until ready to use.
-At your earliest opportunity the day you want to make the tart, slice the tomatoes and set them out on paper towels to drain being sure to salt them generously.
-It doesn’t matter if they set out a few hours before you have time to get around to them, just get them draining on the counter until you’re really ready to make the recipe.
+At your earliest opportunity, on the day you want to make the tart, slice the tomatoes.
+Then set them out on paper towels to drain, being sure to salt them generously.
+It doesn’t matter if they set out a few hours before you have time to get around to them.
+Just get them draining on the counter until you’re really ready to make the recipe.

 Caramelized Onion and Tomato Tart Au Gratin is one of the BEST tasting tarts you will ever eat.